musical works, poetry books

 List of musical works by Rozalie Hirs.
 Orchestral scores.
 Works for ensemble.
 Chamber and solo works.
 Instrumental works with or without electronic sounds.
 Works for spoken voice, based on own poetry, with or without electronic sounds.
 Electroacoustic or electronic music.

-2020, calendar, musical works
+2020, calendar, multidisciplinary, musical works

 hand in hand (2020) for string quartet and soprano